Negligent Driving: A lapse in judgement

 In terms of penalties attached to a negligent driving offence, these will vary in depending on the consequences stemming from the driving, such as harm to another person.
 The basic offence of negligent driving, without significant consequences, can attract a fine of up to $1,100.
 As the gravity of an offence increases however, so can the penalty.

-S117 of the Act notes some of the variables that can be considered, such as the condition of the road and the amount of traffic at the relevant time.
-Where harm is caused to another, significant fines and even prison time can be imposed by the court.
+Section 117 of the Act notes some of the variables that can be considered, such as the condition of the road and the amount of traffic at the relevant time.
+Where harm is caused to another, significant fines and even imprisonment can be imposed by the court.